-- 2.1 To note that the original Experimental Traffic Order (ETO) for the Canonbury East LTN came into force on 3 August 2020 and that the 18-month expiry date is 30 January 2022. - 2.2 To note the results of the interim and pre-consultation monitoring reports which highlight that the scheme is meeting its objectives through its impacts on traffic volumes, traffic speeds, cycling levels, air quality, with no significant impacts on crime and ASB and emergency services response times. - 2.3 To note the feedback received from public engagement and the public consultation (held between 2 November and 30 November 2021).
-More details on this can be found in the pre-consultation engagement report, found in Appendix 5, and the independently-produced consultation analysis report, found in Appendix 6. - 2.4 To note that the council's Executive, at its meeting on 14 October 2021, delegated authority to the Corporate Director of Environment, in consultation with the Executive Member for Environment and Transport, to continue the implementation of the people-friendly streets programme through specific schemes and agreed to trial the proposed
+- 2.1 To note that the original Experimental Traffic Order (ETO) for the Canonbury West LTN came into force on 4 September 2020 and that the 18-month expiry date was 4 March 2022.
+However, this was suspended due to the redesign and relocation of the traffic filter on Alwyne Road.
+As a result, a revised ETO was made on 24 September 2020, came into force on 2 October 2020 and expires 2 March 2022. - 2.2 To note the results of the interim and pre-consultation monitoring reports which highlight that the scheme is meeting its objectives through its impacts on traffic volumes, traffic speeds, cycling levels, air quality, with no significant impacts on crime and ASB and emergency services response times. - 2.3 To note the feedback received from public engagement and the public consultation (held between 30 November 2021 and 18 January 2022).
+More details on this can be found in the pre-consultation engagement report, found in Appendix 5, and the independently produced consultation analysis report, found in Appendix 6. - 2.4 To note that the council's Executive, at its meeting on 14 October 2021, delegated authority to the Corporate Director of Environment, in consultation with the Executive Member for Environment and Transport, to continue the implementation of the people-friendly streets programme through specific schemes and agreed to trial the proposed approach to granting limited exemptions to Islington Blue Badge holders in the LTN, set out at sections 3.3.62 to 3.3.68 of the report to Executive. - 2.5 To make a new ETO with on-going monitoring to take account of the changes outlined in 2.6.

-- approach to granting limited exemptions to Islington Blue Badge holders in the LTN, set out at sections 3.3.62 to 3.3.68 of the report to Executive. - 2.5 To make a new ETO with on-going monitoring to take account of the changes outlined in 2.6 and 2.7. - 2.6 To agree that the new LTN will re-locate the traffic filters at Elmore Street and Halliford Street east of the junction with Ecclesbourne Road and to agree the implementation of an additional traffic filter at Ecclesbourne Road, including the making of traffic orders set out in section 6 and 7. - 2.7 To agree the adoption of proposed measures set out in section 6 of this report, which will allow Blue Badge holders living within or on the boundary of the Canonbury East LTN to drive or be driven through designated camera enforced traffic filters in Canonbury East LTN, in a vehicle registered at their home address, including the making of traffic orders set out in section 6 and 7. - 2.8 To note that the ETO will expire on 30 January 2022 and that new ETOs will come into force on 31 January 2022, and that included in the new orders will be the changes outlined in section 6 of this report to implement the proposed modifications to the Canonbury East LTN to allow the Blue Badge exemption policy and changes to filters to be implemented. - 2.9 To note that a final decision will be taken after the expiry of the new six-month statutory objection period for the new ETO to which this delegated decision pertains.
+- 2.6 To agree the adoption of proposed measures set out in section 6 of this report, which will allow Blue Badge holders living within or on the boundary of the Canonbury West LTN to drive or be driven through designated camera enforced traffic filters in Canonbury West LTN, in a vehicle registered at their home address, including the making of traffic orders set out in sections 6 and 7. - 2.7 To note that options to address the issue of drivers cutting through the area to avoid queuing traffic on St Paul's Road will continue to be explored in the context of the trial. - 2.8 To note that the existing ETO will expire on 2 March 2022 and that a new ETO will be advertised on 4 March 2022 and will come into force on 11 March 2022, and that included in the new order will be the changes outlined in section 6 of this report to implement the proposed modifications to the Canonbury West LTN to allow the Blue Badge exemption policy and changes to filters to be implemented. - 2.9 To note that a final decision will be taken after the expiry of the new six-month statutory objection period for the new ETO to which this delegated decision pertains.